University of Technology Sydney

 1. Elicit and manage customer requirements throughout the project.
 (B.1)

-2. Design, construct and evaluate software to meet the customer requirements.
+2. Design, construct and evaluate software to meet customer requirements.
 (C.1)

-4. Plan and manage the software development project to completion.
-(C.1)
+4. Collaborate with team in a range of roles to manage the software development project to completion.
+(E.1)

 Course intended learning outcomes (CILOs)